lxchen2001/sodoku-cc/README.md

 #####Tests
 * spec/support/jasmine.json: test file list for [jasmine-npm]
 * tests/modelstests.js: unit test cases for models

+Note: We could also create unit test cases for view and controllers with mockups for models.

 ###Further ideas
 * Major Features: